BBQ Pork Chops in the Oven are super simple but full of flavor! It’s an easy dinner idea that goes with so many great side dishes.

 All the ingredients in the rub are pretty basic pantry staples.
 This includes salt, pepper, garlic powder, onion powder, chili powder, and paprika.

-Almost all of the spices are used in equal amounts (excluding the salt and pepper) so it’s super simple to mix up and makes a big impact on the flavor.
+Almost all of the spices are used in equal amounts (excluding the salt, and if you’re using table salt, you may want to use ½ teaspoon) so it’s super simple to mix up and makes a big impact on the flavor.

 First, as the chops sit on the onion slices and bake away, the onion flavor is imparted upon them.
 But no fear, it’s not a crazy oniony taste that will cause your kids to revolt but a nice, subtle flavor boost.